 History and Training

-Biodynamic Massage was developed by Gerda Boyesen, a Norwegian Physiotherapist and Clinical Psychologist.
-Gerda moved to London in 1968, where she set up The Centre for Bio Energy to train therapists.
+Biodynamic Massage was developed by the late Gerda Boyesen, a Norwegian Physiotherapist and Clinical Psychologist.
+Gerda moved to London in 1968, where she set up The Centre for Bio-Energy to train therapists.